yarinamomo/sa_ut_runinfo/README.md

 # Using Run-time Information to Enhance Static Analysis of Machine Learning Notebooks

+This is the anonymized GitHub repository for our paper: **Using Run-time Information to Enhance Static Analysis of Machine Learning Notebooks**

+### The *detailed* results can be found: [preliminary_results.pdf](https://anonymous.4open.science/r/sa_ut_runinfo-B605/preliminary_results.pdf)

 ## Dataset

 - The original UT dataset can be found at https://github.com/ForeverZyh/TensorFlow-Program-Bugs [1]